Abernethy Elementary School

 To learn more about the district airflow testing and how SIAFOS corrected the data, see this excerpt adapted from our McDaniel High School Air Quality Report: District airflow measurements & SIAFOS analyses.
 For the full room-by-room values, corrections, and calculations for this school, see Abernethy Elementary School Analysis by SIAFOS.

-One air purifier is undersized for some Abernethy classrooms
+One air purifier is undersized for Abernethy classrooms

-With only one air purifier per classroom, many Abernethy classrooms still lack clean air:
+With only one air purifier per classroom, Abernethy classrooms still lack clean air:

-Although the Intellipure air purifiers originally assigned to Abernethy significantly improve the school's clean airflow rates, they are insufficient in some Abernethy classrooms.
+Although the Intellipure air purifiers originally assigned to Abernethy improve the school's clean airflow rates, they are insufficient in Abernethy classrooms.
 Even with an Intellipure air purifier running at its reasonable noise level (half speed), the classroom with the lowest ventilation from the HVAC system — room 1A — is still far below healthy airflow targets.
-With room 1A at 2.4 air changes per hour, kids’ and staff’s viruses in their respiratory aerosols linger for over 58 minutes.
+With room 1A at 2.0 air changes per hour, kids’ and staff’s viruses in their respiratory aerosols linger for over 1 hour and 9 minutes.

 With only one air purifier per classroom:

-✘ 2 more Abernethy classrooms have less than 4 air changes per hour
+✘ 1 other Abernethy classroom has less than 3 air changes per hour

-If one Intellipure unit is running at its quiet noise level, 13 classrooms meet our minimum goal for healthy ventilation and filtration of 6 air changes per hour or more, clearing 90% of aerosols out in 23 minutes or less.
+If one Intellipure unit is running at its quiet noise level, only 7 classrooms meet our minimum goal for healthy ventilation and filtration of 6 air changes per hour or more, clearing 90% of aerosols out in 23 minutes or less.

-Abernethy needs two air purifiers in some rooms to clean classroom air
+Abernethy needs two air purifiers per classroom to clean classroom air

-If Abernethy had two air purifiers in the rooms we recommend them for, 87 percent of the school's classrooms would meet the minimum healthy air target
+If Abernethy had two air purifiers per classroom, over 3/4 of the school would meet the minimum healthy air target

-With two of the air purifiers the district already owns placed in rooms we recommend and running at their best noise levels (one Intellipure at half speed and one Medify Pro at speed 2), 20 out of 23 Abernethy classrooms would be at 6 air changes per hour or higher.
-Over one-quarter of Abernethy's classrooms would be above an excellent 8 air changes per hour.
-Viruses, mold spores, dust and allergens, wildfire smoke, and other air pollutants would clear out by 90% in as little as 15 minutes.
+With two of the air purifiers the district already owns running at their best noise levels (one Intellipure at half speed and one Medify Pro at speed 2), 20 out of 23 Abernethy classrooms would be at 6 air changes per hour or higher.
+Over half of Abernethy's classrooms would be above an excellent 8 air changes per hour.
+Viruses, mold spores, dust and allergens, wildfire smoke, and other air pollutants would clear out by 90% in as little as 13 minutes.

-The median clean airflow with two air purifiers per recommended classroom would be 6.7 air changes per hour.
-At 6.7 air changes, the typical classroom at Abernethy would meet our minimum clean air goal, resulting in a solid level of respiratory protection.
+The median clean airflow with two air purifiers per classroom would be 8.4 air changes per hour.
+At 8.4 air changes, the typical classroom at Abernethy would have a high level of respiratory protection, well above our minimum clean air goal.

 Two air purifiers make a big difference — but some rooms would still fall short